Employment Relations Act 2000

 You could also call this:

-“When the Chief Judge is away or can't work, the oldest judge takes over and does the Chief Judge's job.”
+“What happens when the Chief Judge is away or can't work: another judge takes their place.”

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.